Ishita-Rai/Fractional-Filters/README.md

 The file dummy_signals.mat contains one of the synthetic signal used in the study.
 In the file, x is the clean signal and white_noise_dummy is the generated noise with varaince 100.  white_noise_dummy2 is the vector of noise with variance 10.

-For testing the proposed ARFIMA method on other synthetic signals, run generate_dummy.m to simulate synthetic signal and observe the effect of ARFIMA filter.
-In this file, the varaince of noise can be modified.
+For testing the proposed ARFIMA method on other synthetic signals, run generate_dummy.m to generate random synthetic signal and observe the effect of ARFIMA filter.